 Get Your Visa For Vietnam

-- A 4 year degree and a teaching certificate.
+- A notarized, 4 year degree in education

 - 3 years experience teaching, notarized if it was outside Vietnam